UDTTRMAN - BA Tourism and Travel Management

 Students can embark on the year-long residential placement (MN6W04) in UK or abroad, which in effect extends the full-time course to 4 years.

-Within the 3-year long undergraduate curriculum, students are expected to choose one of three alternative, core modules that include different levels of engagement with professional workplace environment: Learning through Work; Creating a Winning Business or Project Management and include one of these in their final year programme.
+Within the 3-year long undergraduate curriculum, students are expected to choose one of two alternative core modules that include different levels of engagement with professional workplace environment: Learning through Work or Creating a Winning Business and include one of these in their final programme.

 Modules required for interim awards